gusdeboer/jsonhtml/README.md

 # JSONHTML
-JSON goes in HTML comes out, pretty straightforward ;)
+JSON goes in HTML comes out, pretty straightforward ;) It might seen like a lot of JSON for some HTML, but it's better then having HTML in your javascript.

+JSONHTML is only 1,21kb so why not just use it and keep your code clean.

 ## Installation
 TODO: Describe the installation process